kumarav1nash/Av1nashOnGit.github.io/Kubernete/Googles Kuberenetes Engine.md

 Why we needed Container
-In Early days the deployeme
+In Early days the deployment process was less optimimzed and cumbersome we use to spin up new computer for each components